Therefore take up the whole armor of God, that you may be able to withstand in the evil day, and having done all, to stand firm.Ephesians 6:13 ESV

 “praying at all times in the Spirit, with all prayer and supplication.
 To that end, keep alert with all perseverance, making supplication for all the saints,” – Ephesians 6:18 ESV

 When it comes to the armor of God, we must not neglect the importance of standing and the importance of prayer.
 We are in a spiritual battle; we can’t fight it sitting in a chair watching Netflix.
 We must engage the battle with all the weapons; truth, righteousness, the gospel of peace, above all, the shield of faith, the helmet of salvation, and the Sword of the Spirit.
 We do these things in prayer.
 We use our armor in confidence, standing, and not backing down.
 Stand therefore in prayer and win the battle.

-Therefore submit to God.
-Resist the devil and he will flee from you.
-8 Draw near to God and He will draw near to you.
-Cleanse your hands, you sinners; and purify your hearts, you double-minded.
-9 Lament and mourn and weep!
+“Submit yourselves therefore to God.
+Resist the devil, and he will flee from you.
+8 Draw near to God, and he will draw near to you.
+Cleanse your hands, you sinners, and purify your hearts, you double-minded.
+9 Be wretched and mourn and weep.
 Let your laughter be turned to mourning and your joy to gloom.
-10 Humble yourselves in the sight of the Lord, and He will lift you up.James 4:7-10 NKJV
+10 Humble yourselves before the Lord, and he will exalt you.”James 4:7-10 ESV